Skip to content

 This event is triggered when the action flow is executed.

-The regular form component is a starter for the configured forms, it depends on what you are trying to achieve with your page.
-But if you want to collect data and save it in your application, or update existing data, our advice would always be to start with a Create or Update form as most of the steps users often take are connected to an update or create action.
+The default Form component is a starter for the configured forms, it depends on what you are trying to achieve with your page.
+But if you want to collect data and save it in your application, or update existing data, our advice would always be to start with a Create or Update Form as most of the steps users often take are connected to an update or create action.

 Conclusion